prometheus-community/postgres_exporter/README.md

 -- If deploying as non-superuser (for example in AWS RDS), uncomment the GRANT -- line below and replace <MASTER_USER> with your root user.
 -- GRANT postgres_exporter TO <MASTER_USER>;
+-- If using AWS RDS IAM authentication, uncomment the line below -- GRANT rds_iam TO postgres_exporter;
 CREATE SCHEMA IF NOT EXISTS postgres_exporter;
 GRANT USAGE ON SCHEMA postgres_exporter TO postgres_exporter;
 GRANT CONNECT ON DATABASE postgres TO postgres_exporter;